Jsrios29/CancerOOD/README.md

 ## Files
 - BMI826_Final_Project.pdf: The final project report submitted.
 This report details the motivation, methodlogy, and results of this project.
 - HelperMethods.py: This module contains an collection of functions that load, train, and test deep learning models.
-- OutDetection.py: This model loads a model and a collection of images, then applies OOD detection algorithms to classify each image as either out- or in-distribution.
+- OutDetection.py: This module loads a model and a collection of images, then applies OOD detection algorithms to classify each image as either out- or in-distribution.
-- PatchExtract.py: This model loads a region of interest (ROI) from an .svs image.
-The ROI is of pre=-determined size, and the images collected are overlapping patches used as input for OOD detection
+- PatchExtract.py: This module loads a region of interest (ROI) from an .svs image.
+The ROI is of pre=-determined size, and the images collected are overlapping patches used as input for OOD detection.
+- Patch.Overlay.py: This module loads in an array of scores outputted by Patch.Predict.py for a series of patch images outputted by PatchExtract.py, along with a numpy array that holds the counts of how many times each pixel in an ROI appear in the patches.
+-  dpAnnotatedWSI.py: This module contains an algorithm for taking WSI images and converting them to JPEG image patches.
+These WSI images come with XML files which hold the coordinates for annotated regions.
+This scrip will run through each WSI and extract patches, and place them into the appropriate folder based on the region.
+-  dpBinaryWSI.py: This module contains an algorithm for taking WSI images and converting them to JPEG image patches.
+These WSI immages only have one binary label : 1, there is carcinoma present, 0, there is no carcinoma present.
+-